Work samples

 Yellow Double Flute

-Double flute featuring an original design with snake motif, and intuitive tuning.
+Polyphonic flute featuring a snake motif and intuitive tuning.
 This instrument is composed of two different tubular flutes which can be played independently or together to create multiphonic melodies and beat frequencies.

 • Double Flute in the Wall of Wonder at the BMA